radeva/notification-system/README.md

 ### Email (SendGrid)

-The system uses [Twilio SendGrid](https://sendgrid.com/).
+The system uses [Twilio SendGrid](https://sendgrid.com/) to send emails.
 You need to provide Twilio Sendgrid API key in .env for the notifications to work properly.

 ### Database (PostgreSQL)